From 2017-2020, I went through 9 prototypes before arriving at a design

 , lie groups

 Recently, my focus has been on conformal field theory (CFT) and quantum information (QI), topics

 which I still know little about.
+I post technical content on my blog

 I was inspired to create